 Having a compatible personality with your wedding vendors plays a surprisingly large role in setting the mood for your special day.
 While there is no personality testing kit that will give you a measurement of compatibility, you can use your awareness to evaluate and rate this big factor.
 When you meet each candidate, it is important to be aware of your first impression.
 Listen to your gut feelings while you assess how well you mesh together.
 How comfortable do you feel around them?
 Do you and your partner like, trust, and get along well with them?

 How would you rate each professional you meet in terms of expertise?
 Remember, you’ll want to make sure your photographer is easy to be around while still being bold enough to go out and capture lasting images.
 The photographer(s) will be shadowing your every move, and the more comfortable both of you are together, the better the photos will be.
-You don’t want the photographer to annoy or block any guests’ views but instead work in an unobtrusive, professional manner.

 I believe the photographer should abide by your wedding’s dress code.
 To get ideal results, your photographer needs to blend in yet be active enough to find many subtle special moments, catching relaxed smiles from naturally positioned guests.